diegostoqui/diegostoqui/README.md

 ## Hi, I’m Diego!

-* Since 2020, I’ve been programming in many projects with HTML, CSS and Javascript, React and now migrating to Python!
+* Since 2020, I’ve been programming in many projects with HTML, CSS, Javascript and React and now migrating to Python!
 * Each new technology used in developing new applications or supporting old applications urge me to acquire vastly different skills and tools, thus increasing my technical knowledge.
 * Trying to learn something new every day.